Learning Plans - Making basic template changes

 Making basic changes

-Click the Learning Plan link to access to the edit area.
-This is split into three sections.
-The first two, govern the tables for targets and comments.
+Click the Learning Plan name link to access to the edit area.
+This has some buttons at the top and a lower section, split into four tabs.

 You can also Archive the template.
 Archived templates are not available for any new learning plans, but any active plans will remain.
 This may be useful if you create several templates and want to tidy up, to make sure other staff use the intended template going forward.